vads-cmd/rats-gradle/README.md

 First of all, you will need to create a **pojo** (plain old java object) with properties and methods to manipulate responses.
 Use server response or JSON schema.
 Use http://jsonschema2pojo.org with settings for generating this object for Gson library.
 Do not forget to include equals() and hashCode() methods.
 Put created pojo into models folder.

 Next Step is to create a new test in tests folder.
-This text must extend TestBase class for using http requests library and logger.
+This test must extend TestBase class for using http requests library and logger.

 Creating test consists of several steps

  1. *Optional for sending data* Creating a new object and adding parameters that we will need to send to server via request:

 *DummyPostCreate requestData = new DummyPostCreate();
 requestData.setName(fullName());
 requestData.setJob(occupation());*

 For parameters we may use fake data objects.
 After that let's create a JSON with these parameters:

 *JsonObject params = new JsonObject();
 params.addProperty("name", requestData.getName());
 params.addProperty("job", requestData.getJob());*

  2. Now we can send request to server and parse response body to another object:

  *RestResponse response = app.post("/api/users", params);
 DummyPostCreate responseData = gson.fromJson(response.body(), DummyPostCreate.class);*

 Fail of test on this step means that response uses wrong JSON Schema and body cannot be parsed to our object.

  3. Perform Assertions:

  *assertEquals(response.statusCode(), 201);
 assertEquals(responseData.getName(), requestData.getName());
 assertEquals(responseData.getJob(), requestData.getJob());*

 ## Request methods
 All requests can be performed both with and without JSON body.

 *app.%methodName%("%endpoint%")* or
 *app.%methodName%("%endpoint%", params)*

 Currently RATS supports next HTTP Methods:

  - GET